-And yes, it’s a plan we discovered from Dave Ramsey, and no, none of it is rocket science.
-But that’s what makes it so beautiful — it’s common sense.
+None of it is rocket science, but that’s what makes it so beautiful—it’s common sense.
 It’s a financial plan everyday Janes and Joes can follow.
 No finance degree required (trust me — I’m horrible at math).

 Find your why

 This is where our family purpose statement comes into play, because money is one part of many facets to our life.
-Creating your purpose statement helps you live simply, because as I share in my book, living simply is merely “living holistically with your life’s purpose.”
+Creating your purpose statement helps you live simply, because as we believe here at this blog, living simply means just to live holistically with your life’s purpose.